Zeght/Morefun/README.md

 Makes an expression for mt_lutspa to draw a box with corners in (x1, x2) and (y1, y2) inflated by inflate pixels.

 ###Mdenoise
 Simple MDegrain wrapper.
-Disable cachesuper if you want to use backward seeking.
+Disable _cachesuper_ if you want to use backward seeking.

 If altsad is defined then Mdenoise returns two interleaved clips: even frames are result of denoising with "sad", odd frames - "altsad".

+With positive _blksize_ search is done with 32x32 blocks first and then refined using _blksize blocks_, negative _blksize_ results in 1-pass search with _-blksize_ blocks.
+Default is 8.
 ###MoreFun
 modified gradfun3 with following changes (not tested well):
 *different defaults: smode=2, lsb=lsb_in=true